 4. Association of Something with the Past

-5. Post Traumatic Disorders
+5. Post-Traumatic Disorders

-The art of advertising can be considered as a classic case of classical conditioning.
+The art of advertising can be considered a classic case of classical conditioning.
 Companies make commercial advertisements to attract consumers.
-To make their products more lucrative, most of the companies use the brand value of celebrities in their advertisements.
+To make their products more lucrative, most companies use the brand value of celebrities in their advertisements.
 By associating these celebrities with their products, they try to enhance the market values of their products; as the consumers often get convinced by the campaigns of these celebrities for a particular product.